Jeilani/OrganizerApp/README.md

 # OrganizerApp
 This app was created to model an easy and intuitive way to organizer one's day.
 I set it up to sync the Journal, "today's events", with the clicked Date.

-# Project Title
-This app was created to model an easy and intuitive way to organizer one's day.
-I set it up to sync the Journal, "today's events", with the clicked Date.
 Any time the user clicks a date on the calendar, the rest of the components update themsleves based on the clicked date.
 The backend uses a date range from the req.params to search through the MongoDB and retrieve the data.